thesephist/inkfmt/README.md

 # inkfmt

-**inkfmt** (pronounced "ink format") is a self-hosting code formatter for the [Ink programming language](https://github.com/thesephist/ink).
-It's written in Ink itself, and contains a lexer that generates a token stream that isn't comprehensive enough to use in the interpreter, but enough to autoformat code. inkfmt is designed to be run before a commit to canonicalize syntax and whitespaces.
+**inkfmt** (pronounced "ink format") is a self-hosting code formatter for the [Ink programming language](https://dotink.co/).
+It's written in Ink itself, and contains a lexer that generates a token stream that isn't comprehensive enough to use in the interpreter, but enough to autoformat code to my satisfaction. inkfmt is designed to be run before a commit to canonicalize syntax and whitespaces.
 It makes these transformations:

 - Remove unnecessary commas (rely on automatic comma insertion)
 	- At end of lines